Cardiac Rehab Degree Programs with Course Information

 Bachelor of Science in Exercise Science

 While exercise science is often associated with athletics and sports management, a degree program in this field is an option for individuals interested in a career in cardiac rehab.
 Some programs offer tracks, such as health and fitness, early childhood education, rehabilitation, general exercise science, athletic training or pre-health.
-Students learn to assess a client's or patient's health and fitness level, as taking courses in fitness training, stress management, conditioning and overall well-being.
+Students learn to assess a client's or patient's health and fitness level and take courses in fitness training, stress management, conditioning and overall well-being.

 An undergraduate degree program for exercise science covers material ranging from human anatomy and exercise physiology to psychology and weight management.
 Course titles may include: